ConversaSrl/unesco-guidelines/readme.md

 ### Widgets

 The toolkit also offers some widgets that allow to easily add more structured contents to a page, such as graphically emphasized links to sections or resources and use cases slideshows.

 These can be added to the content directly in the markdown files, using the code described for each one in the following sections.

 #### Resource Box

-The _resource box_ creates a graphic box that allows to jump to internal or external resources linked to the content:
+The _resource box_ is a graphic box that allows to jump to internal or external resources linked to the content:

 ![Resource Box](_readme-images/resourcebox.png)